madhav-madhusoodanan/blockchain/classes/guide.md

 New accounts are supposed to indicate "new" on the block (indicates initial balance as 0) else they may risk the possibility of nobody voting on it and failing quorum.

+# Functionality
+The User does all the tasks
+All the other objects just allow the user to do its job faster

 # To do
 <ol>
 <li> Confirm the consensus mechanism